 A mugshot, or jail processing photo, is a photograph taken by the police during jail intake processing.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail ID number will be on the pictures, and they’re on file at the jail.

 Mugshots are online, or you can see them in person at the Deaf Smith County Jail.
 When you search for mugshots online you will need to input their name, and the arrest date, if you know it.

 Are you trying to get your mugshot removed from the Deaf Smith County Jail site?
 This may not be possible, because the mugshot is public record.
 To get your mugshot taken down you will need to file a Petition to Expunge with the court.
 This means that all of your arrest records will be sealed, and will not be accessible.
 Unfortunately, this happens very rarely.